JHanson17/hello-world/README.md

 Hello?

 My name is Jordan.
-I am looking to learn new things with GitHub so that I can say I did a thing.
+I am looking to learn new things with GitHub so that I can do a thing.